 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), the Company held its first advisory (non-binding) shareholder vote on the compensation of the Company's named executive officers (commonly known as a "say-on-pay" proposal), and its first shareholder vote on the frequency of such say-on-pay proposal, at its 2011 Annual Meeting of Shareholders.
 At such meeting, the shareholders of the Company approved the overall compensation of the Company's named executive officers and elected to hold a say-on-pay vote every three years.
-Accordingly, the Company's next say-on-pay proposal will be included in its proxy statement for its 2014 Annual Meeting of Shareholders.
+The second "say-on-pay" proposal was approved at the 2014 Annual Meeting of Shareholders.
+The Company's next say-on-pay proposal and frequency of such say-on-pay proposal will be presented at the 2017 Annual Meeting of Shareholders in the Proxy Statement.